MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 You can turn off sensitivity labels for Microsoft Teams, Microsoft 365 groups, and SharePoint sites by using the same instructions from [Enable sensitivity label support in PowerShell](https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-assign-sensitivity-labels#enable-sensitivity-label-support-in-powershell).
 However, to disable the feature, in step 5, specify `$setting["EnableMIPLabels"] = "False"`.

-In addition to hiding the **Sites and group settings** page when you create or edit sensitivity labels, this action reverts which property the containers use for their configuration.
+In addition to making all the settings unavailable for groups and sites when you create or edit sensitivity labels, this action reverts which property the containers use for their configuration.
 Enabling sensitivity labels for Microsoft Teams, Microsoft 365 groups, and SharePoint sites switches the property used from **Classification** (used for [Azure AD group classification](#classic-azure-ad-group-classification)) to **Sensitivity**.
 When you disable sensitivity labels for containers, the containers ignore the Sensitivity property and use the Classification property again.

 This means that any label settings from sites and groups previously applied to containers won't be enforced, and containers no longer display the labels.